Gardner Syndrome Treatment & Management

 Complications can be divided into (1) direct colonic effects and (2) extracolonic manifestations.

-Congenital hypertrophy of the retinal pigmented epithelium
+Congenital hypertrophy of retinal pigmented epithelium

-CHRPE occurs in 58-88% of all patients with Gardner syndrome.
-An ophthalmologist makes the diagnosis based on findings from a slit-lamp examination and indirect ophthalmoscopy.
-Two variants are described, (1) large CHRPE (greater than one quarter the optic disc diameter) and (2) small pigmented spots.
 Mutations on the APC gene that correlate with CHRPE are between codon 311 on exon 9 and codon 1444 on exon 15.
 Again, this proves that the severity of extracolonic manifestations depends on the specific site of mutation in the APC gene.

 Dental abnormalities

-Abnormalities are present in approximately 70% of all affected individuals.
-These abnormalities include supernumerary teeth, unerupted teeth, fused roots of first and second molars, and long and tapered roots of posterior teeth.
-The greatest number of defects and the most severe defects are seen in affected individuals with an APC gene mutation between codons 1444 and 1560.
+The greatest number of defects and the most severe defects are seen in affected individuals with APC mutation between codons 1444 and 1560.

 Osteomas

-The incidence is unknown because of the difficulty in classifying an osteoma of the mandible and an abnormal dento-osseous finding as 2 separate entities.
+The incidence is unknown because of the difficulty in classifying an osteoma of the mandible and an abnormal dento-osseous finding as two separate entities.
 Osteomas are most common in the facial skeleton, especially the mandible, but can occur in any bone.

 Epidermoid cysts